btc2nxt/FSM/README.md

 Total supply: 1 000 000 000
 Premine: 4% (for forge use and marketing)
 Block time: 1 minute
-Distribution per block: 600 (100 to dev and marketing)
+Distribution per block: 6*1500 (1500 to dev and marketing)
 Map: 100*100
-Lands: 68 (4 for hotels, 4 restaurants, 1 health club, 1 martial art center, 1 weapon factory¡­)
+Lands: 68 (4 for hotels, 4 restaurants, 1 notary office, 1 court of justice, 1 health club, 1 martial art center, 1 weapon factory¡­)
 Role of player: collector (collect coins), worker (build hotels and so on).

+How to collect coins

+1. Become a worker
+  That will cost 300 coins to an account, after player enter the game, it will get 100 initial CollectPower.

+2. Collect
+  Jump to the position of the Pre-distributeFSM generates.
+There are five coin areas in the game.
+After every jumping, the CollectPower will minus 1.
+When the CollectPower is below 1, player cannot move otherwise Check in hotel or has some food in restaurant.

+3. Airdrop FSM
+  Airdrop FSM will send coins to the players that are in the positions every 10 blocks.